BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 4. and record‑keeping obligations.

 It explains the information HMRC expects from importers, the accounting periods (quarterly), and the evidential standards businesses must meet to support their filings.
+For importers of CBAM goods, this is the regulation set concrete compliance requirements.

-Calculation of CBAM rate and determination of carbon price relief
+CBAM rate and carbon price relief

 1. calculation of the CBAM rate for each sector;

-This is the technical underpinning for the CBAM charges to be paid.
+This is the technical underpinning for the CBAM tax to be paid.
 This SI explains the inputs HMRC uses to set sectoral CBAM rates and the evidence to be provided to reduce liability where a qualifying carbon price applied before import.
 This SI defines the rate‑setting approach and the principles underpinning CPRs.

 Transitory provision